Lê Duẩn: Vietnamese invasion and occupation of Cambodia

 Vietnam sent 13 divisions into the country on 25 December 1978, with an estimated 150,000 soldiers supported by heavy artillery and air power.
 Kampuchea attempted a conventional defense, but this tactic led to the loss of half of its army within two weeks.
 The defeats prompted much of the Kampuchean leadership to evacuate to the western region of the country.
-On 7 January 1979, the PAVN and the Kampuchean United Front for National Salvation entered Phnom Penh.
+On 7 January 1979, the PAVN and the Kampuchean United Front for National Salvation entered Phnom Penh, forcing Pol Pot and the Khmer Rouge to abandon the capital by fleeing themselves back into the jungle near Thailand as its border between Anlong Veng and the Dângrêk Mountains which continued as an insurgency between 1979 and 1997.
 On the following day, a pro-Vietnamese state, known as the People's Republic of Kampuchea (PRK), was established, with Heng Samrin as head of state and Pen Sovan as General Secretary of the Kampuchean People's Revolutionary Party.
 The struggle between the Khmer Rouge and the PRK ended only with Vietnam's withdrawal in 1989.